rtgunti/MachineLearning/Perceptron/README.md

-A single perceptron learning using Python
+Single perceptron learning using Python